V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndobani : fishing line

-– ndobo : clay, colour/ advance payment
+– ndobo : fishhook / clay, colour/ advance payment

 – ndoda : rifle, capsule rifle / small basket

-– ndofi : oath / messenger, envoy
+– ndofi : oath / messenger, envoy, representative

-– ndoko : bad luck, misfortune
+– ndoko : bad luck, misfortune / bewitchment

 – ndokula : talkative person / brigand, bandit

-– ndola : punishment
+– ndola : chastisement, castigation, punishment

 – ndolo : noise, din, uproar / who scolds, who insults / abundance, a lot of, many